 In connection with the issuance of the VGS Promissory Note, we also entered into a subordination agreement, dated as of December 13, 2022 (the "Subordination Agreement") with VGS which subordinates VGS's right of payment under the VGS Promissory Note to the right of payment and security interests of the lenders under the Term Loan Facility.
 Under the terms of the Subordination Agreement, we will be required to pay all interest under the VGS Promissory Note in-kind.
 The VGS Promissory Note may be prepaid, at our option, either in whole or in part, without penalty or premium subject to certain conditions.
+As of December 31, 2022, \$15.0 million had been drawn on the VGS Promissory Note.
+Between January and March 2023, we borrowed a total of \$12.9 million on the VGS Promissory Note and have \$12.1 million in remaining borrowing capacity.

-As of March 31, 2023, we were in compliance with the covenants under our Term Loan Facility and VGS Promissory Note; however, there can be no assurance that we will be able to maintain compliance with these covenants in the future or that the lenders under the Term Loan Facility VGS Promissory Note or the lenders of any future indebtedness we may incur will grant any such waiver or forbearance in the future.
+As of December 31, 2022, we were not in compliance with its Term Loan Facility and VGS Promissory Note covenants related to issuance of the 2022 financial statements with an audit opinion free of a "going concern" qualification.
+The Term Loan Facility and VGS Promissory Note lenders have granted us a waiver of the covenant under the Term Loan Facility related to the existence of a "going concern" qualification in the audit opinion for our audited financial statements for the fiscal year ended December 31, 2022.
+We were in compliance with all other covenants under the Term Loan Facility and VGS Promissory Note as of December 31, 2022; however, there can be no assurance that we will be able to maintain compliance with these covenants in the future or that the lenders under the Term Loan Facility VGS Promissory Note or the lenders of any future indebtedness we may incur will grant any such waiver or forbearance in the future.